jamescherti/vim-jedipydoc/README.rst

 vim-jedipydoc - Show the Pydoc/Python documentation for the item under the cursor
 ##################################################################################

-Jedipydoc is a Vim plugin that allows showing the Pydoc documentation: In a new tab (default) or in a horizontal split.
+Jedipydoc is a Vim plugin that allows showing the Pydoc documentation of the item under the cursor: In a new tab (default) or in a horizontal split.

 Default key mapping: ``<Leader>K``.